-Wine, with time, will turn to vinegar. or will it?
-L'Ortolan
+Wine, with time, will turn to vinegar. o L'Ortolan

 As common as corkage, and almost impossible with screw cap or alternative closure, is when the wine is oxidised.